d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 a number of hands-on applications of machine learning, fitting models to a variety of datasets.
-And yet, we never stopped to contemplate either where data comes from in the first place, or what we plan to ultimately *do* with the outputs from our models.
+And yet, we never stopped to contemplate either where data comes from in the first place or what we plan to ultimately *do* with the outputs from our models.
 Too often, machine learning developers